 - If you call the other person out on using this fallacy, the more people realize you’re right and support your argument, the better your argument will look, even if your opponent sticks to their fallacious stance.

 - Conversely, if the crowd supports your opponent’s assertion, calling it out might not help much, though it’s still the best option you have.
 Keep in mind that people don’t necessarily support the strongest argument; often, the appearance of confidence by the speaker can play the main role in swaying the crowd.
 Furthermore, people will often choose to support the side which has the simpler, more appealing argument, even if it’s incorrect, because it’s easier for them to understand.
 This goes back to the previous advice on knowing how to pick your battles.

 - If the crowd doesn’t provide much support for either side, the benefit of calling your opponent out is that even if they don’t change their stance, people in the crowd might still notice the fallacious reasoning and agree with your point, even if they won’t support it directly.

 First of all, consider the fact that you might be using this fallacy yourself unintentionally.
-Ask yourself whether you sometimes dismiss claims that sound ridiculous to you, without actually considering their validity.
+Ask yourself whether you sometimes dismiss claims as absurd, without actually considering their validity.
 If you do, and nearly all of us do this from time to time, consider adjusting the way you process information in such cases, by asking yourself why you think such claims are absurd, before dismissing them.

 You can also choose to use this fallacy intentionally in arguments.
 Sometimes you might do it because you just don’t want to argue with the other person.
 Other times, you might use it because that’s the best way for you to win the argument.